 It was 2005 when DeFilippo took an offensive quality control position with the Giants.
 This time, he would be working under head coach Tom Coughlin.
 The position didn’t have the authority of being a quarterbacks coach, but it marked DeFilippo’s return to the NFL, added to his resume, and exposed him to the experience of another head coach with a long football resume.

-Just two years later the Oakland Raiders offered DeFilippo their job as a quarterback coach in 2007.
+Just two years later the Las Vegas Raiders offered DeFilippo their job as a quarterback coach in 2007.
 It was under Lane Kiffin's tenure and in spite of a rocky regime, DeFilippo kept his position even after the Raider’s in-season head coaching change to Tom Cable in 2008.
 The end of that 2008 season however saw the Raider’s purge their entire staff.
 He would end up back in the Big Apple.

 New York Jets